003random/getJS/README.md

 </p>

-[getJS](https://github.com/003random/getJS) is a versatile tool designed to extract JavaScript sources from web pages.
-It offers both a command-line interface (CLI) for straightforward URL processing and a package interface for more customized integrations.
+This is a powerful tool for extracting JavaScript sources from URLs and weg pages / HTTP responses.
+It offers a command-line interface (CLI) for straightforward URL processing and a package interface for custom integrations, making it ideal for pentesters, bug bounty hunters, and developers needing to extract JS sources efficiently.
 ## Table of Contents

 - [Installation](#installation)